cs21m005iittp/ISEProject/README.md

 prerequisites:
 1.Python Installed on machine

-1.For scrapping play store review data run "python PlayStoreDataScrappingAndCleaning.py" i.check your PWD where you run above command, goto "reviews\" folder where you find App wise review data excelsheet 2.For reviews analysis,classification and statistical view of data run  "python Unsupervised_TagLearning_by_reviews.py" i.check your PWD where you run above command, goto "processed_reviews\" folder where you find App wise review classification and predicted TAGS for each review ii.statistical analysis of each App based on their user reviews in folder "processed_reviews\Analysis_figures\"
+For scrapping play store review data run "python PlayStoreDataScrappingAndCleaning.py" i.check your PWD where you run above command, goto "reviews\" folder where you find App wise review data excelsheet For reviews analysis,classification and statistical view of data run  "python Unsupervised_TagLearning_by_reviews.py" i.check your PWD where you run above command, goto "processed_reviews\" folder where you find App wise review classification and predicted TAGS for each review ii.statistical analysis of each App based on their user reviews in folder "processed_reviews\Analysis_figures\"